drobinkent/Top-K-Path/Readme.md

     a) starting mininet : discussed earlier in the file. look at top
     b) for starting the controller : open another terminal and run **make start_ctrlr** This will start the control plane and it will start installing paths according to their ranks given in TOP_K_PATH_EXPERIMENT_PORT_RATE_CONFIGS variable.
 ![img.png](./Docs/img.png)
         You should see a output similar to this picture.
 This means your controller has started correctly.

+    c) open a terminal window and go inside the directory where you have copied the Top-K-path github repo. run the follwoing command

+        $  python3 TestCaseDeployer.py  /home/deba/Desktop/Top-K-Path/testAndMeasurement/TestConfigs/TopKPathTesterWithTopKPath.json

+    This will start 3 flows as described in the paper.

 # Analyzing the result

-open a terminal window and go inside the directory where you have copied the Top-K-pat github repo. run the follwoing command

-    $  python3 TestCaseDeployer.py  /home/deba/Desktop/Top-K-Path/testAndMeasurement/TestConfigs/TopKPathTesterWithTopKPath.json

-This will start the 3 flows described in the paper.
-If you want you can modify the flows according to your necessity to test othe rconfigurations Ther IPerf results are saved in  **testAndMeasurement/TEST_RESULTS** folder
+Ther IPerf results are saved in  **testAndMeasurement/TEST_RESULTS** folder

+check the flow completion time from those results

 ------------------------------ END-----------------------